sally-20/URL-Phishing-Detection/README.md

 3. Run the code: Execute each code cell sequentially to preprocess the data, train the Random Forest model, and define the prediction function.
 4. Prediction: When prompted, enter the URL you want to check if it's phishing or legitimate.
 The model will then provide the prediction result.

-### Additional Considerations
-- Data Exploration: To gain insights into the dataset, consider adding data exploration and visualization before training the model.
-- Model Evaluation: Include other evaluation metrics besides accuracy, such as precision, recall, F1-score, and confusion matrix.
-- Hyperparameter Tuning: Explore hyperparameter tuning techniques to optimize the Random Forest model's performance.
-- Error Analysis: Perform an error analysis to understand why the model misclassifies certain URLs.
-- Visualization: Consider visualizing the decision tree(s) from the Random Forest model to help users understand the decision process.
-- Handling Edge Cases: Address potential edge cases in the preprocessing and prediction steps, such as handling invalid or empty URLs.
-- Handling URL Redirections: Handle URL redirections in the preprocessing step to extract the final destination domain from redirect URLs.
-- Deployment: If deploying the model in a real-world scenario, provide instructions on how to export the model for later use and integrate it into web applications or other systems.

 Thank you for using this Colab notebook for phishing website detection with Random Forest!